aiforsocialgood/aiforsocialgood.github.io/neurips2019/source/README.md

 Two mechanisms are used :

-* Workshop custom informations are defined in the `custom.json` file and values are retrieved to insert information inside the different pages.
+* Workshop custom informations are defined in the `custom.json` file and values are retrieved to insert information into the different pages.

 * Information is retrieved from files found in the directory structure.
 Files are read (see code in the templates) and the html is generated automatically.
-This is used for the schedule and the accepted papers.
+This is used for the schedule and the accepted papers pages.

 ### Schedule